natalie-o-perret/zenly-sse-technical-test/README.md

 ##### Objective

-Returns all the contacts for the given phone number.
+Returns all the contacts that have the given phone number.

 ##### How to